AndBoun/dungeon-1.10/README.md

 mkdir ~/.rlg327
 ```

+> [!NOTE]
+> You must have these files in your `.rlg327` folder.
+All files within the `.rlg327` folder are from Iowa State University's professor, Jeremy Scheaffer, except the `state.txt` file thats created by me.
+The included `.rlg327` provides all you need, including `state.txt` to run the program

 Build the project:
 ```bash
 make
 ```

+> [!Note]
+> The project includes a `.devcontainer` folder, that provides the intended development environment for the program.
+It uses a `Dockerfile` with the latest stable Fedora version with gcc/g++, gdb, and ncurses.
+This emulates Iowa State University's Pyrite server environment.

 ## Running configurations

 Run the project:
 ```bash
 ./dungeon --load --save --nummon <number>